 it is straightforward to see that such diffeomorphisms survive in the truncated theory (\ref{torus_truncation}) if the diffeomorphism parameter $\xi^M$ itself satisfies (\ref{torus_truncation}).
 In particular, diffeomorphisms of the type $\xi^M=\{\xi^\mu(x),0\}$ generate the $D$-dimensional diffeomorphisms on the fields $e_\mu{}^a$, $A_\mu{}^n$, $\phi$, and $V_m{}^{\underline{a}}$.
 On the other hand, under diffeomorphisms of the type $\xi^M=\{0,\xi^m(x)\}$, the fields $A_\mu{}^m$ transform as

 whereas the graviton and the scalar fields are left inert.
 This shows that the resulting theory is an abelian ${\rm U}(1)^d$ gauge theory with gauge fields $A_{\mu}{}^m$, while none of the matter is charged under the gauge group.
-Accordingly, the vector fields will couple with a Maxwell type term in the reduced theory.
+Accordingly, the vector fields will couple with a Maxwell-type term in the reduced theory.

-A different type of symmetry can be inferred from internal diffeomorphisms linear in the compactified coordinates~$y^m$, i.e.\ of the form
+A different type of symmetry can be inferred from internal diffeomorphisms linear in the compactified coordinates~$y^m$, i.e., of the form

 Despite this dependence on the internal coordinates, the action (\ref{trafoE}) of such a diffeomorphism remains compatible with the truncation~(\ref{torus_truncation}).
 Explicitly, this induces a {\rm global} symmetry ${\rm SL}(d)$ acting on the $D$-dimensional matter fields parametrizing (\ref{vielbeinreduced}) as